 How long do edibles last after ingestion?
 Edibles enter the digestive system in the same manner as food does.
 The principal psychoactive component, delta-9 THC, is transported from the digestive tract to the liver and changed into 11-hydroxy THC.
 Once converted, the edibles start working and are more psychotropic than a joint.
 Cannabis specialists claim that 11-Hydroxy THC is more potent than Delta 9 because it more readily crosses the blood-brain barrier and takes the body longer to remove.
 Searching for “how long do edibles last in system?” or “how long does an edible last in system?” to find out, continue reading below.

 How Long Does It Take For An Edible To Kick In?

 How long does it take for an edible to work?
-Cannabis edibles normally take about 30 to 60 minutes to feel.
+Cannabis edibles typically take about 30 to 60 minutes to feel.
 Yet, the start time depends on mixed factors.
-First, it relies on the product’s functional active ingredients.
+First, it relies on the product’s functional, active ingredients.
 If the edible has a high dose or concentration of THC, it could speed up the effects of ab edibles high much faster.

 Moreover, edibles take much longer to affect many people than smoking or vaping, primarily because digestion requires some time.
 How long does weed edible high last?
 When smoked or vaped, THC enters the bloodstream immediately and takes effect after five minutes.
 How long can edibles last?
-Edibles take much longer to enter your bloodstream and leave your body through urine because some edibles, like chocolate or sweets, melt quickly on your tongue and make it simpler for THC to enter your bloodstream.
-They may take effect much more quickly.
+Edibles take much longer to enter your bloodstream and leave your body through urine because some edibles, like chocolate or sweets, melt quickly on your tongue, making it more straightforward for THC to enter your bloodstream.
+They may take effect much more rapidly.